Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+RD43
+---

+Much Rails fun today.
+Managed to avoid a React rabbit hole by restricting a render json statement with the use of a named scope in the model.
+Such a neat solution.
+Also got fairly embroiled with some controller rendering to catch some edge case crashes but that was much less fun.
+I did fathom out how to have [multiple render statements in a single action](https://blog.arkency.com/2014/07/4-ways-to-early-return-from-a-rails-controller/) by the use of `and return`.

 RD42
 ---